Scientific Computing and Data Resources

 Mount Sinai Data Warehouse

 The Mount Sinai Data Warehouse (MSDW) consists of clinical, operational, and financial data derived from the patient care processes of The Mount Sinai Hospital and The Mount Sinai Faculty Practice Associates.
 Detailed inpatient and outpatient data are extracted from transactional systems, transformed, and loaded into MSDW nightly.
-MSDW contains data since 2003, sourced from 20 transactional systems, encompassing more than nine million patients and approaching two billion facts and more than 20 terabytes of information.
+MSDW contains data since 2003, sourced from 20 transactional systems, encompassing more than nine million patients and over two billion facts.
 Learn more about the Mount Sinai Data Warehouse

-Mount Sinai’s Research Information Technology department provides services and resources for data management, specimen management, scheduling management, e-learning, and data mining and data marts.
-Learn more about the Research Information Technology department
+Mount Sinai’s Research Data Services department provides services and resources for data management, specimen management, scheduling management, e-learning, and data mining and data marts.
+Learn more about the Research Data Services department

 Icahn School of Medicine